Skip to content

 ˝

 Endometriosis is a common condition, affecting 10-20% of women.
-With symptoms that include pelvic pain, painful periods, pain with intercourse, and pain with urination or bowel function, it can be a severe, life-altering condition.
+At Advanced GYN Solutions in Wilmington, NC, we specialize in serving patients dealing with endometriosis.
+With symptoms that include pelvic pain, painful periods, pain with intercourse, and pain with urination or bowel function, we understand it can be a severe, life-altering condition.

 What is Endometriosis

-The condition occurs when the endometrial cells, which normally line the uterine cavity, are outside the uterus and in the peritoneal cavity, where the tubes, ovaries, and intestines are located.
+The condition occurs when the endometrial cells, which normally line the uterus, are outside the uterus, most commonly in the peritoneal cavity, where the tubes, ovaries, and intestines are located.
+Endometriosis can also occur in other areas of the body, although it is rare.

-Endometriosis can be difficult to diagnosis and therefore is often missed.
-Currently there are no reproducible radiographic means to diagnose endometriosis.
+Endometriosis can be difficult to diagnose and, therefore, is often missed.
+Currently, there are no reproducible radiographic means to diagnose endometriosis.
 Ultrasound is used to exclude other causes of pain, such as cysts or fibroids.
 In the absence of pelvic pathology, women who have pelvic pain have a nearly 80% chance of having endometriosis.
-The risk is doubled if your mother or sister has endometriosis.
+The risk is doubled if you have a family history of endometriosis.

 Because endometriosis can significantly impact a woman’s life, including infertility, diligent treatment is necessary.